gabrielfnayres/WeSplitApp/README.md

 3. Click "Next," choose a location to save the project, and click "Create."
 4. Open the project in Xcode and begin editing the code.

-## Building the Project

-The app is constructed in three stages:

-### 1. Introduction to Techniques

-Learn the following SwiftUI components and techniques:

-- Text fields for user input.
-- Pickers for selecting tip percentages.
-- State variables to track changes.
-- Basic layouts using VStack, HStack, and Form.

-### 2. Step-by-Step Guide

-Apply the techniques learned to:

-- Create the main interface for the app.
-- Handle user inputs dynamically.
-- Calculate the amount owed per person based on the inputs.

-### 3. Challenges

-Expand the app by completing the following tasks:

-1. Add validation for user inputs to prevent errors (e.g., negative numbers).
-2. Include a currency formatter for better clarity.
-3. Provide an option to round the total amount per person.

 ## License

 This project is released under the MIT License.
 See `LICENSE` for details.